 - Institutional Review Board: Member Handbook, by Robert Amdur, 2003.

-Continuing educational material(s) are distributed at each IRB meeting in the form of relevant periodicals or articles.
+As a part of annual evaluation of members, ORS staff provides the chair with the training status for all members.
+Members in need of completing their triennial training are reminded by the chair of this requirement.
+Failure to complete the training may result in removal from the IRB.
+Continuing educational materials are distributed at each IRB meeting in the form of relevant periodicals or articles.
 Webinars and local conferences are made available to the members to attend.

 3.16.3 Department Review Committee (DRC) Members